arcus/education_modules/git_history_of_project/git_history_of_project.md

 Answer 3 gets the version of `data_cruncher.py` from the commit before `HEAD`, which is NOT what we wanted.

-Answer 1 can be dangerous!
+Answer 1 will result in a detached `HEAD`!
 Use `git checkout main` to reattach `HEAD` before you make any more changes.
 </div>
 ***

 ## Additional Resources

-This module was based on examples from three of [Software Carpentry](https://software-carpentry.org)'s [lessons on using Git](https://swcarpentry.github.io/git-novice/).
+This module was based on examples from [Software Carpentry](https://software-carpentry.org)'s [lessons on using Git](https://swcarpentry.github.io/git-novice/).
 The story of Dracula and Wolfman's planned trip to Mars is borrowed from them, and more examples are available in the original lesson:

  - Lesson 5: [Exploring History](https://swcarpentry.github.io/git-novice/05-history/index.html)

-This module is also the third is a series of modules about Git created by Arcus Education and friends.
+This module is also the fourth in a series of modules about Git created by Arcus Education and friends.
 We suggest continuing with the next module in the series on [working with others in Git](link/goes/here) and the entire collection is available on the [Arcus website](link/goes/here)

 ## Feedback